Lytham St Annes: Fairhaven

 Fairhaven is the district between Lytham and St Annes on the coastal side of the railway.
 It has been suggested it is named after Thomas Fair, the land agent for the Clifton estate.
-It is believed by other researchers that Thomas Riley named his Master Plan for Fairhaven after the Bible passage Acts 27 verse 8 referring to Paul's journey to Rome; many of the road names are connected to Paul and his journey.
+It is believed by other researchers that Thomas Riley named his Master Plan for Fairhaven after a biblical passage, Acts 27 verse 8, referring to Paul the Apostle's journey to Rome; many of the road names are connected to Paul and his journey.

 Its main claim to fame is an artificial lake, known as Fairhaven Lake.
 In 1923, the new borough of Lytham St Annes was formed and subsequently purchased the lake with money quietly donated by Lord Ashton.
 In recognition of this, after extensive landscaping designed by T H Mawson, the lake was formally re-opened in 1926 and named Ashton Marine Park.
 After continuing confusion with Ashton Park in St Annes, the name reverted to Fairhaven Lake in 1974.
 It is an important wildfowl habitat.

 Its other famous landmark is the Fairhaven United Reformed Church, which is of unusual design, being built in Byzantine style and faced with glazed white tiles, and commonly known as the White Church.
 Fairhaven contains the former King Edward VII and Queen Mary School, which has now merged with Arnold School of Blackpool to become AKS Lytham.

 The sands and tidal mudflats of the area (the mouth of the River Ribble) are an important feeding area for wintering waders.
 The RSPB operate a visitor centre from Fairhaven Lake to provide information and guided walks.
 The lake has been flooded by the sea in the distant past but is now protected by a substantial sea defence wall.

 Fairhaven occupies an area of former sand dunes previously known as Starr Hills, which extended as far as St Annes town centre along the southern side of the railway.
 The name is still used for a residential home named after the eponymous residence constructed in the 1860s for Richard Ansdell, which was transformed into a hospital during World War I, before assuming its present use.
 The Fairhaven Estate was first laid out in 1892.
 Beginning in 1895, the estate was divided into parcels of land which could be purchased or leased for residential development.